jake-see/MSCS271/README.md

-# Recursive Stochastic L-system for Simulation Arterial Branching
+# Recursive Stochastic Model for Arterial Branching Inspired by L-systems
 Semester Project for MSCS&ndash;271: Formal Languages and Finite Automata (Spring 2026)\
 University of Wisconsin&ndash;Stout\
 by Evelyn Vo and Jake See